nup002/Mathboard/docs/first_setup.md

 #### **Linux**

-Set the OS switch to the LINUX position.
+Set the OS switch to the LINUX position

 #### **Mac OS**

+1) Go to System Preferences → Keyboard → Input Sources
+2) Add Unicode Hex Input to the list (under Other) and activate it from the input dropdown in the menu bar
-Set the OS switch to the MAC OS position.
+3) Set the OS switch to the MAC OS position

+> [!NOTE]
+> This may disable some Option-based shortcuts such as Option+Left and Option+Right.
+>

 #### **Windows**

-1) Install [WinCompose](http://wincompose.info) - this enables special character input on Windows.
+1) Install [WinCompose](http://wincompose.info) - this enables special character input on Windows
-2) Set the OS switch to the WINDOWS position.
+2) Set the OS switch to the WINDOWS position

 <!-- tabs:end -->